konstmsu/CarND-Behavioral-Cloning-P3/writeup.md

 ![countryside]
 ![shadow]

-I've decided not to crop input images and instead just train the network more to ignore irrelevant features.
+I've decided _not_ to crop input images and instead just train the network more to ignore irrelevant features.

 To decrease the number of parameters, first 3 convolution layers have 5x5 kernels and use 2x2 stripes making border features ~8 times smaller.
 Further convolutions don't need to include more than 7-12 pixels which can get covered by 3 additional convolution layers with 3x3 kernels.
 The model includes RELU layers to introduce nonlinearity.

-Images are converted to HSV, resized to 160x80 and normalized prior to entering the network to save processing power when training.
+Input images are converted to HSV, resized to 160x80 and normalized prior to entering the network to save processing power when training.

 ```
 ____________________________________________________________________________________________________